Craps: Craps table

-Each employee also watches for mistakes by the others because of the sometimes large number of bets and frantic pace of the game.
-In smaller casinos or at quiet times of day, one or more of these employees may be missing, and have their job covered by another, or cause player capacity to be reduced.

 Some smaller casinos have introduced "mini-craps" tables which are operated with only two dealers; rather than being two essentially identical sides and the center area, a single set of major bets is presented, split by the center bets.
-Responsibility of the dealers is adjusted: the stickman continuing to handle the center bets, and the base dealer handling the other bets as well as cash and chip exchanges.
+Responsibility of the dealers is adjusted: while the stickman continues to handle the center bets, it is the base dealer who handles all other bets (as well as cash and chip exchanges).

 By contrast, in "street craps", there is no marked table and often the game is played with no back-stop against which the dice are to hit.
-(Despite the name "street craps", this game is often played in houses, usually on an un-carpeted garage or kitchen floor.)
+Despite the name "street craps", this game is often played in houses, usually on an un-carpeted garage or kitchen floor.
 The wagers are made in cash, never in chips, and are usually thrown down onto the ground or floor by the players.
 There are no attendants, and so the progress of the game, fairness of the throws, and the way that the payouts are made for winning bets are self-policed by the players.

+Dice

+The dice used at casinos for craps and many other games are sometimes called perfect or gambling house dice.
+These are generally made from translucent extruded cellulose, with perfectly square edges each 3/4 ± 1/5000 in in length, with pips drilled 17 ± 4 mil deep and filled with opaque paint matching the density of cellulose, which ensures the dice remain balanced.
+The dice are buffed and polished to a high glossy finish after the pips are set, and the edges usually are left sharp, also called square or razor edge.
+To discourage cheating and dice substitution, each die carries a serial number and the casino's logo or name.
+New Jersey specifies the maximum size of the die is 0.775 in on a side.

+Under New Jersey regulations, the shooter selects two dice from a set of at least five.